SEC-007: Management of Asbestos-Containing Materials and Lead-Containing Materials in University Facilities

 This policy and its procedures are intended to protect the University community from harmful exposures to asbestos and/or lead during renovation, maintenance, and demolition activities in University facilities.

-Asbestos-Containing Materials within University of Virginia buildings must be properly managed.
+Asbestos-containing materials and lead-containing materials within University of Virginia buildings and structures must be properly managed.

 A University representative who may be the Facilities Management Project Manager or Construction Manager, or any other University employee who arranges for a renovation, maintenance, or demolition project that could disturb building materials within a University facility.